ncatlab/nlab-content/pages/1138.md

   f^{-1} : Sh(Y) \to Sh(X)
 $$

-that may be interpreted as encoding the idea of _pulling back along $f$_ the "bundle of wich the sheaf is the sheaf of sections".
+that may be interpreted as encoding the idea of _pulling back along $f$_ the "bundle of which the sheaf is the sheaf of sections".

 In the case that $X$ and $Y$ are (the [[site]]s corresponding to) [[topological space]]s this interpretation becomes literally true: the inverse image of a sheaf on topological spaces is the pullback operation on the corresponding [[etale space]]s.